mdolab/MACH-Aero/machAeroTutorials/aero_gridRefinementStudy.rst

      The bottom line is as long as the CFD mesh is fine enough to capture the correct physical trends, then the design space will be accurate enough such that coarse mesh optimizations will get you close enough to the optimal solution.
      Subsequently, one can use finer meshes using the design variables from the coarser optimizations, thus decreasing overall computational cost.
    - Redo your mesh convergence study on the optimized result to double check everything is behaving as expected
-   - Plotting contours of :math:`y^+` can help with debugging
+   - Plotting contours of :math:`y^+` can help with debugging inaccurate results

 .. _option-1:

 Option 1: Coarsening volume meshes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Generate fine grid (L0) with :math:`N=(2^n) (m) + 1` nodes along each edge.
+1. Generate a fine grid (L0) with :math:`N=(2^n) (m) + 1` nodes along each edge.
 2. Coarsen the L0 grid :math:`n-1` times using ``cgns_utils coarsen``.
-3. Compute the Richardson extrapolation using the L0 and L1 grids keeping all flow setups the same.
+3. Compute the Richardson extrapolation using the L0 and L1 grid solutions.
 4. Plot :math:`h^p` vs :math:`C_D`.
-   For ADflow, use :math:`p=2` to indicate a second-order method.
+   For ADflow, start by assuming :math:`p=2`.

 This mesh refinement method is consistent with the original Richardson Extrapolation theory, which relies on uniform coarsening between meshes.
 A mesh is in the asymptotic range if it lies on the line connecting the extrapolated value and the finest mesh value.
 If you do not get this despite using fine meshes, this usually means the output you are looking at is not second-order accurate (which is rather common).
-In this case, we redo the extrapolation after determining the correct order.
+In this case, redo the extrapolation after determining the achieved rate of convergence as described in :ref:`theory`.
 The slope of the line is the coefficient of the leading truncation error term.

 An example of grid convergence plot for a family of RAE 2822 Airfoil meshes is illustrated below: